debops/debops/docs/ansible/roles/debops.owncloud/getting-started.rst

 In memory caching
 -----------------

-ownCloud recommends to setup Redis_ for caching.
+Nextcloud and ownCloud recommend to setup Redis_ for caching.
 You can install a Redis server on the same host as ownCloud or choose a different host:

 .. code-block:: none